PagerDuty MCP server

 Parameter Validation

-• Date parameters must be ISO8601 timestamps
+• Date parameters must be valid ISO8601 timestamps

 • List parameters must contain valid values

-• Required parameters cannot be None or empty strings
+• Required parameters cannot be empty

 User Context

-• For incidents: team_ids and service_ids cannot be used with current_user_context=True
+• For incidents, team_ids and service_ids cannot be used with current_user_context=True

 Example Queries